skupperproject/skupper-example-postgresql/README.md

 By deploying Skupper in each namespace, we established a **Virtual Application Network** (VAN), which allowed the PostgreSQL service to be securely shared across clusters.
-The database was made available exclusively within the VAN, enabling applications in the public1 and public2 clusters to access it seamlessly—as if it were running locally in their own namespaces.
+The database was made available exclusively within the VAN, enabling applications in the public1 and public2 clusters to access it seamlessly, as if it were running locally in their own namespaces.

 This approach not only simplifies multi-cluster communication but also preserves strict network boundaries,